MoserMichael/flagged-hn/README.md

 The HN moderators are doing a good job, mostly - as you can see.

 let's wait and see what the reaction at the proper HN will be...
+Here is the [HN submission](https://news.ycombinator.com/item?id=29113079), let's see if it ends up being flagged too ;-)

 # Running the stuff